ikergarcia1996/Easy-Translate/README.md

 ### Loading Huge Models

-Huge models such as LLaMA 65B or nllb-moe-54b can be load in a single GPU with 8 bits and 4 bits quantification with minimal performance degradation.
+Huge models such as LLaMA 65B or nllb-moe-54b can be loaded in a single GPU with 8 bits and 4 bits quantification with minimal performance degradation.
 See [BitsAndBytes](https://github.com/TimDettmers/bitsandbytes).
 Set precision to 8 or 4 with the `--precision` flag.

 ```bash